armor66/LoRa-E77-GNSS/README.md

 E77-128x160 contains st7735 1.8" and nv3023 2.08" lcd screen options,
 so you can uncomment #define ST7735 or #define NV3023 in the main.h respectively.

-#define ST7735 implement bno055 "blue" board and PA5 as MUTE pin, whereas
+#define ST7735 implements bno055 "blue" board and PA5 as MUTE pin, whereas
-#define NV3023 implement bno055 "pink" board and PA9 as MUTE pin.
+#define NV3023 implements bno055 "pink" board and PA9 as MUTE pin.

-PCB/Schematic_nv3023_PogoPins.pdf presents new pogo pins design.
+PCB/Schematic_nv3023_PogoPins.pdf provides new pogo pins design.
-PCB and CASE folders also contain corresponding st7735 and nv3023 files.
+PCB and CASE folders contain corresponding st7735 and nv3023 files.

 E77-Beacon is for 52x36mm pcb design.
-E77-tBeacon is new tiny 36x26mm pcb design.
-Digital accelerometer ADXL345 on separate expansion board added wia I2C pins PB6&PB7.
+E77-tBeacon is new tiny 36x26mm pcb design with accelerometer ADXL345 on separate expansion board added wia I2C pins PB6&PB7.
 Which implements Double Tap and Activity detection.

 For the very first time use CubeProgrammer with "Hardware reset" mode.
 Hold Reset button, press Connect, release Reset button.
 After that Browse for E77-128x160.bin or E77-tBeacon.bin and Start Programming.